 Forward compatibility: Must be compatible with and adaptable to a multi-frequency-phase-integer-disambiguation approach for future versions.

 The first objective is to successfully track the locations of 50 individuals in the testing environment.
-We need to design the tags as lightweight as possible since the individuals are small in size and heavy tags may affect the individuals’ biological activities.
-To allow for the least possible human intervention during the tracking process, both the receivers and tags need to operate with minimal power consumption to increase automatic tracking period.
+We need to design the tags as lightweight as possible since the individuals are small in size and heavy tags may affect the individuals’ activities.
+To allow for the least possible human intervention during the tracking process, both the receivers and tags need to operate with minimal power consumption to increase the automated tracking period.
 In addition, both the transceivers (ground nodes) and tags (mobile nodes) follow a communication protocol in which the mobile nodes will go to sleep when they are not communicating with the ground nodes to reduce power consumption.

 The communication protocol is an intended route for development, but has not yet been designed.
 It specifies that mobile nodes wake up every 5 minutes to prepare for data transmission to the ground nodes.
 The mobile node will receive a 5-second countdown signal once it wakes up.
 As soon as the mobile node is verified to be within the receiver’s range and has good link, it will be synchronized to global time before it is given a scheduled transmission time by the receiver or sent back to sleep again.
 If the mobile node is not within range of any receiver, it will go to sleep and wake up every 5 minutes to check whether it’s within range again.
 The complexity of the ground to node communication protocol will be governed by how accurate our receivers are when taking angle of arrival measurements.
-If angle of arrivals from a couple of basestations intersect to a triangulation area of no more than 5 meter error (discussed further) over the specified tracking area, then tags will not have to be linked to different receivers depending on location.
+If angles of arrival from a couple of basestations intersect to a triangulation area of no more than 5 meter error (discussed below) over the specified tracking area, then tags will not have to be linked to different receivers depending on location.
 The communication protocol will also be used for a multi-frequency system, which is a possibility in the future of this project.

-Furthermore, the system must be able to obtain accurate results in a cluttered environment.
-We agreed that a real environment would have substantial multiple interference as there will be trees and rocks that can reflect a wireless signal.
-Multipath interference could result a false transmit signal which would give us wrong information about the location of the tags.
-The effects of multipath are more amply discussed in the literature review section.
+Second, the system must be able to obtain accurate results in a cluttered environment.
+We agreed that a real environment would have substantial multipath interference as there will be trees and rocks that can reflect a wireless signal.
+Multipath interference could result in a false estimation of line-of-site which would give us incorrect information about the location of the tags.
+The effects of multipaths are more thoroughly discussed in the literature review section.

-We agreed to set the tracking accuracy of our system to 5 meters because this is a minimum requirement to monitor the social interactions and movements of small mammal species and is already much more accurate than existing systems mentioned in the literature section.
+Third, we agreed to set the tracking accuracy goal of our system to 5 meters because this is a minimum requirement to monitor the social interactions and movements of small mammal species and is already much more accurate than existing systems mentioned in the literature section.
 We propose a triangulation algorithm for Phase 1 of the project in order to acquire this accuracy: Phase 1 will be the development of the necessary basestation algorithms and hardware setup to achieve an accurate angle of arrival measurement.
 In a future semester, we plan to modify our system to better overcome the effects of multipath interference by frequency hopping to obtain minimum variation results (Phase 2).
 If necessary, we plan to implement a multi-frequency phase integer disambiguation system that trilaterates positions of mobile nodes if a 5-meter accuracy level has not been achieved by previous efforts (Phase 3).

 The diagram below is used to better understand error minimization with relation to AOA calculations.